 Betts is currently in the Champaign County Jail awaiting sentencing on the charge of having incited the wave of anger that swept through the North Prospect area the night of May 31, 2020, causing more than $100,000 of property damage.
 The damage happened, the anger was certainly real, but Shamar’s placement at the crosshairs of the Federal government’s campaign to attribute the outrage that followed Floyd’s murder to shadowy “violent radicals” is not so simple.
 Betts’ situation is an unfortunate product of two colliding timelines: a new civil rights struggle and election-year demonization of the opposition.

 “The Poorest Town in the Poorest State”

 Shamar Betts, born in 2000, is a child of the new millennium, but it hasn’t helped him very much.
 He grew up on the South Side of Chicago, where his mother worked at a hospital.
 At St. Ethelreda, a private Catholic school, he learned to play chess with the award-winning school club.
 When his mother died of a heart condition 11-year-old Shamar was sent to live with relatives in Tchula, Mississippi.

-Today Amtrak trains bound for New Orleans fly through the town of 2000 without stopping, but in 1964 Tchula was ground zero for Freedom Summer activism.
+Today Amtrak trains bound for New Orleans fly through the town of two thousand without stopping, but in 1964 Tchula was ground zero for Freedom Summer activism.
 Civil rights activist Micky Schwerner had worked in Tchula just a few weeks before he and two other activists were murdered by Ku Klux Klansmen, with the participation of local law enforcement, in nearby Philadelphia, Mississippi.
 By the time Betts came to live in Tchula, the town’s challenges were such that they were summed up in a 2015 Guardian article entitled “The Poorest Town in the Poorest State.”
 The median household income ($14,000) and the life expectancy (67) are among the lowest in the nation.